benjamincrozat/laravel-boilerplate/README.md

 ### Back end

-- *algolia/algoliasearch-client-php*, to make Scout use Algolia instead of MySQL;
 - *benjamincrozat/laravel-blade-sugar*, too add handy new Blade directives;
 - *codedungeon/phpunit-result-printer*, for a prettier PHPUnit display in your console;
 - *itsgoingd/clockwork*, to help you debug and optimize your application;